The best way to experience Ireland is by car. Join us on our west coast Ireland road trip to see where we went during our magical one-week adventure.

 A national park in County Galway since 1980, Connemara National Park is a great spot to take a hike or have a picnic.
 During our Ireland road trip, we chose a moderately difficult hike in the park which gave us a chance to see the lush countryside on an up close and personal basis.
 For us, the best part of the hike was the view from the top of Diamond Hill – a memorable reward for our effort.

 Unlike many tourist attractions in Ireland, Connemara Park is not overridden with tourists.
 In fact, you are more likely to connect with a sheep than with a tour bus in this neck of the woods.
+Don’t worry if you’re not into hiking – there are more fun things to do during a road trip in Connemara.

 The city of Galway may have been the final destination during our Irish road trip, but it was certainly not last in our hearts.
 In fact, it’s Galway where we found the relaxed vibe that we had hoped to find in Dublin but didn’t quite discover.
 Galway is both ancient and modern due to the city’s three universities.
 We were happiest when the tourists left before dark and the locals came out to frequent the many restaurants and pubs.